Our radiation oncology specialists offer leading-edge radiation technologies tailored to your diagnosis and the extent of your cancer.

-External beam radiation therapy uses a machine directed to treat cancer within the body and involves a series of daily outpatient treatments.
-The treatments are painless and similar to getting an X-ray.
-Sessions usually take less than half an hour, Monday through Friday, for 5-6 weeks.
+External beam radiation therapy uses a machine to treat cancer within the body and involves a series of daily outpatient treatments.
+Using intensity modulated radiation therapy (IMRT) techniques, our doctors can conform the radiation to the specific size and shape of the tumor.
+Treatments are painless and similar to getting an X-ray.